tanim0la/cairo-tutorial/content/cairo-storage-variables.md

     (id, name, is_admin)

 }

 ```

 ### Enum Type

 Enums follow a similar pattern to structs, we must explicitly derive `starknet::Store` for them to be stored.
 Each variant type must also implement the `starknet::Store` trait.
+In addition, because enums may contain data that requires proper cleanup when values are replaced or dropped, we also need to derive the `Drop` trait.

 Here’s a basic example of defining an enum and using it in storage: